How to Deal With Visitor Injury in the Workplace

 Licensee

-A licensee in not an invitee or trespasser.
-An example of a licensee is a party who enters the premises for their own convenience or gratification.
-Think of a person ducking into your entryway to avoid the rain.
-The duty of care is far less than for an invitee, and the business is only liable to a licensee for willful and malicious harm.
+A licensee is not an invitee or trespasser.
+An example of a licensee is a party who enters the premises for their own convenience or gratification, such as someone ducking into an entryway to avoid the rain.
+The duty of care is less than for an invitee, and the business is generally liable to a licensee only for willful or malicious harm.

 Trespasser

-This group of people enter the premises lacking an implicit or explicit invitation.
-They come on the business property for their own enjoyment or benefit.
-The only duty of a business owner is a negative one - the business cannot build any mantraps the willfully and maliciously causes a trespasser harm.
-Many states have an exception to this limited responsibility; if the business anticipates, suspects or knows of the presence of a trespasser it must exercise ordinary care and avoid inflicting injury on a trespasser through any kind of active negligence.
+Trespassers enter the premises lacking an implicit or explicit invitation.
+The only duty of a business owner is typically negative — the business cannot set traps that willfully and maliciously cause a trespasser harm.
+Many states have an exception: if a business anticipates, suspects, or knows of trespassers it must exercise ordinary care to avoid inflicting injury through active negligence.

-These are the largest cause of visitor injuries.
-Injuries happen when a visitor trips, slips or falls and suffer injuries.
-These accidents often stem from things such as uneven floorboards, electrical extension cords crossing aisles or doorways, spills or liquids on the floor, and poorly installed carpet or carpeting that has tears or rips.
+Slip and fall accidents.
+These are the largest cause of visitor injuries and often result from uneven floorboards, extension cords across aisles or doorways, spills or liquids on the floor, and poorly installed or torn carpeting.

 • Hotels